Biography

 Sogetsu Ikebana

 My experience as the fifth recipient of the Norman and Mary Sparnon scholarship studying for three months at the Sogetsu Kaikan, Tokyo Japan has spurred me on to great heights.
 I continue to strive to higher levels not only for myself but to share my knowledge with not only my students but viewers of my Website and Flickr platforms.
-My Flickr account features my student’s work and now has over 5,000 images to browse.

 Ceramics